teaching-js/js-primer/content/basics/functions.md

 # Functions and Declarative programming

+First a little bit of preamble to give a quick overview on syntax and styles.

+## Syntax
+Functions are, like Objects, _everywhere_ in JavaScript.
-AS of ES6 there are two different ways to declare a function, each with subtly different behaviour.
+As of ES6 there are two different ways to declare a function, each with subtly different behaviour.

 ```js